Subject Databases

 Content of subject databases

-Subject databases can be divided into the following groups based on their content:
+Specialist databases can be divided into the following groups according to their content:

-If the KIM Hohenheim does not have a particular journal, you can request the article via inter-library loan or a document delivery service for a fee.
+If the journal is not in the holdings of the KIM Hohenheim, you can request the article for a fee via inter-library loan or a document delivery service.

 Numerical databases

-Factual databases contain primary data and information.
-This includes stock guides and chemical compound databases.
+Fact databases contain primary data and information.
+These include, for example, “Aktienführer” stock guides and chemical substance databases.

-Full-text databases provide access to publications such as newspaper essays and articles, legislative texts, decrees, articles, court rulings, technical rules, patents, and so forth.
-You may read the entire text and it is usually possible to save it to your computer and print it.
+Full-text databases give you access to publications such as journal articles, newspaper articles, legal texts, ordinances, statutes, court decisions, technical regulations, patent documents, etc. You can read the entire text and usually also save it on your computer and print it out.

 Accessing the databases